Complete pricing guide for Windsurf (now Devin Desktop). Compare all plans, analyze costs, and find the perfect tier for your needs.

 Windsurf offers multiple security configurations including private deployment options for air-gapped environments, SOC 2 Type II compliance, configurable data retention policies, and GDPR compliance with EU data residency.
 Enterprise plans add SSO, role-based access controls, admin analytics, and zero-data-retention options for maximum IP protection.

-AI builders and operators use Windsurf to streamline their workflow.
+AI builders and operators use Windsurf (now Devin Desktop) to streamline their workflow.

-Compare Pricing →AI-powered plugin for JetBrains IDEs that enhances development workflow with intelligent code completion, next edit suggestions, AI chat with agent mode, and context management features.
+Compare Pricing →AI-powered plugin for JetBrains IDEs that enhances development workflow with intelligent code completion, next edit suggestions, AI chat with project context, and coding assistance inside JetBrains IDEs.

 Compare Pricing →Privacy-focused AI code completion that runs locally or in your cloud — delivering intelligent suggestions across 30+ languages without exposing source code to external servers, built for regulated industries and security-conscious dev teams.